-Before I ever became a qualified therapist, I was a fan.
+Before I became a qualified reflexology therapist, I was a fan.
 It was my treatment of choice for specific purposes.
-In a metaphorical sense, our feet are instrumental in moving us forward and that’s what it’s all about, moving forward, in a healthier way.
+In a metaphorical sense, our feet are instrumental in moving us forward, I was committed to moving forward in a healthier way.

-I was thrilled to discover that as soon as I began to apply this therapy myself, (while still a student) that the reflexology began working immediately for my clients.
+During my training as a therapist, I was thrilled to discover, that as soon as I began to apply reflexology therapy myself, I began to witness immediate benefits for my clients.

-I was fortunate to have had a great variety of clients for my 40 case studies during my training.
-I was presented with a wide range of feet of all ages, shapes,
+I was fortunate to have had a great variety of clients for my 40 case studies which were a requirement of my diploma qualification.
+I was presented with a wide range of feet of all ages , shapes,

 colours, textures and sizes.
 Each pair told their own unique story.
 As time went on I began to notice patterns and traits that corresponded with the individual themselves.